turingschool/career-development-curriculum-site/mixed_groups/mixed_week4_prompts.md

 ---

 ## Structuring the Conversation
-You are meeting with your mixed group for an hour today....
+You are meeting with your mixed group for an hour today to collaborate on goals and strategies for a successful job search.
+Below is an outline for how we encourage you to use this time, but we also encourage you as a group to think about what you'd like to accomplish together.

 ### Introductions (10 mins)
 You're in a mixed group of people across modules and programs.
 Start by getting to know each other and make space for everyone to share: